FACTBOX-Reactions to Donald Trump testing positive for coronavirus | Politics

 U.S. President Donald Trump said in a tweet on Friday he and his wife Melania had contracted coronavirus and were entering quarantine, just a month before the Nov.
 3 presidential election.

+"My best wishes to President Trump and the First Lady.
+Hope they both have a speedy recovery from coronavirus."
+VICE PRESIDENT MIKE PENCE TWEETED

 "Karen and I send our love and prayers to our dear friends President @realDonaldTrump and @FLOTUS Melania Trump.
 We join millions across America praying for their full and swift recovery.
 God bless you President Trump & our wonderful First Lady Melania."
-ISRAELI PRIME MINISTER BENJAMIN NETANYAHU TWEETED https://twitter.com/IsraeliPM/status/1311935347962580992
+ISRAELI PRIME MINISTER BENJAMIN NETANYAHU ON TWITTER

 "This demonstrates that the virus spares no one, including those who have shown scepticism.
 I wish him a swift recovery."
 UK HOUSING MINISTER ROBERT JENRICK